Compiled by the Road Trip Alberta team

 Hiking in Canmore

-There are plenty of hiking options near Canmore for all skill levels.
+There are plenty of options near Canmore (and hikes in Kananaskis) for all skill levels.
 Whichever hike you choose remember to respect the nature by bringing out what you bring in, don’t feed the wildlife, and be bear prepared (carry bear spray and know how to use it).
 Here are some of our favourite hikes:

 Grassi Lakes – Forests, meadows, waterfalls – and cap it all off with a glimmering turquoise lake?
 The answer is yes.
 This 4.3 km trail is great for every skill-level and is the perfect hike to do with the family, or with your trusty canine (or feline😉) companion.
 It can be done out-and-back or via a loop, we recommend taking the “harder” way up and the “easier” way down; the “harder” way is substantially more scenic but only slightly more difficult.